SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/stream-encoding-and-packaging-advice-article/stream-encoding-and-packaging-advice-article.md

 - Safari on iOS / iPadOS.
 - QuickTime Player on macOS.

-> Important: Streams that cannot be correctly played with Apple official players will almost certainly fail to play correctly with PillarboxPlayer.
+> Important: Streams that cannot be correctly played with Apple official players will almost certainly fail to play correctly with ``PillarboxPlayer``.

 #### 3rd party players